shellhub-io/shellhub-io.github.io/docs/installing.md

 !!! warning "Be patient, it can take up to 10 minutes for the first time"

+When ShellHub server is up and running, you access the Web UI on [http://localhost](http://localhost).

 ## Next steps

-When ShellHub server is up and running, you need to follow this steps:

 1. [Adding account](guides/adding-account.md) for creating the initial user
 2. [Registering a device](guides/registering-device.md) for registering your first device